Ontario and Canada Legal Rights Explained

 • Practically any information given to welfare can be used both to determine eligibility and in prosecution of the claimant for fraud (see Ch.12 "Fraud and Prosecutions");

-• Welfare claimants as a class are amongst the most unsophisticated and vulnerable persons in our society, and loss of assistance has drastic impact on such things as housing loss, loss of custody of children (the ability to support children is relevant to apprehension and continued custody), health (drug coverage can be lost and psychiatric health often suffers), and nutrition;
+• Welfare claimants as a class are amongst the most unsophisticated and vulnerable persons in our society, and loss of assistance has a drastic impact on such things as housing, custody of children (the ability to support children is relevant to apprehension), health (drug coverage can be lost and psychiatric health often suffers), and nutrition;

-• Welfare is THE program of last-resort for many people (ie. it is thoroughly means-tested and most other sources of income are "deducted" from it) - so failure to satisfy a "condition of eligibility" can result total loss of income for the claimant - effectively coercing them into compliance with administrator's excessive information and evidence demands.
+• Welfare is the program of last-resort for the poor.
+It is the most harshly means-tested and most other sources of income must be exhausted before eligibility is reached, so failure to satisfy a "condition of eligibility" can result total loss of income for the claimant - effectively coercing them into compliance with administrator's excessive information and evidence demands.

 .
 The Administration Attitude towards Eligibility Information

 While the law requires the claimant to "provide the information and verification of information required to determine eligibility" [Act s.7(3)(c)], this phrase taken in isolation (as it is in welfare administrative policy) is quite misleading.
-The legal duty to "verify" is much lighter than welfare policy would have claimants believe (see the section 3 below: "The Legal Problem: Information versus "Verification of Information").
+The legal duty to "verify" is much lighter than welfare policy would have claimants believe (see s.3 below: "The Legal Problem: Information versus "Verification of Information").

-Further, welfare has an independent duty (not a discretion) to inquire into the circumstances of a claimant [Reg s.22] - and effective means to do so through the use of the "Consent to Disclose and Verify Information" (from THIRD parties) forms which are a mandatory part of the application process (see Ch.8 "Applications and Procedures".
-While these forms exist and are used in all welfare applications - there is nothing to say that they should be used ONLY to seek information AGAINST claimants as they almost universally are.
-There are many instances - birth certificates and Health Card numbers are classic examples - where they ocul dbe used as the basis to establish functional information exchange relationships BETWEEN government departments to relieve unsophisticated applicants of the difficulty of wending their way through bureaucracies to prove something FROM one government agency TO another government agency.
+Further, welfare has an independent duty (not a discretion) to inquire into the circumstances of a claimant [Reg s.22], and effective means to do so through the use of the "Consent to Disclose and Verify Information" (from third parties) forms which are a mandatory part of the application process (see Ch.8 "Applications and Procedures").
+While these forms exist and are used in all welfare applications - there is nothing to say that they should be used (as they are) only to seek information against claimants.
+There are many instances - birth certificates and Health Card numbers are classic examples - where they could be used as the basis to establish functional information exchange relationships between government departments to relieve unsophisticated - and sometimes illiterate - applicants of the difficulty of wending their way through bureaucracies to prove something held by one government agency TO another.

 • the use of assistance cut-off as coercion to provide more information and evidence;